 - WHEREAS, Sections 33450-33458 of the California Health and Safety Code establishes the process for amending a redevelopment plan (hereinafter, Cal.
 Health & Safety Code §§ 33000 et seq.
 "Community Redevelopment Law" or "CRL").
-This process includes, among other things, a publicly-noticed hearing of the successor agency; environmental review to the extent required, preparation of a report to the legislative body addressing the justification for, and impact of, the plan amendment, adoption of the amendment by the successor agency after the public hearing; referral of the amendment to the planning commission for a determination of General Plan conformity, a publicly-noticed hearing of the legislative body, and the legislative body's consideration of plan amendment approval after the public hearing; and, - WHEREAS, Mission Bay South Blocks 29-32 is an 11-acre site bounded by Warriors Way on the north, Third Street on the west, 16th Street on the south, and by Terry A. Francois Boulevard on the east; and, - WHEREAS, FOCIL-MB, LLC, ("FOCIL-MB"), a subsidiary of Farallon Capital Management, LLC, has assumed all of Catellus' obligations under the South OPA, as well as all responsibilities under the related public improvement agreements and land transfer agreements with the City and County of San Francisco ("City").
-FOCIL-MB is bound by all terms of the South OPA and related agreements, including the requirements of the affordable housing program, equal opportunity program, and design review process; and, - WHEREAS, FOCIL-MB transferred its ownership interests in Mission Bay South Blocks 29-32 to GSW Arena LLC and GSW ECOP 3P Retail LLC (together, "GSW"), affiliates of Golden State Warriors, LLC, which owns and operates the Golden State Warriors National Basketball Association team.
-GSW is the current owner of Blocks 29-32; and, - WHEREAS, The Successor Agency proposes to adopt a third amendment to the Redevelopment Plan, in conjunction with a seventh amendment to the South OPA, which would allow a mixture of hotel and residential uses on Blocks 29-30, increase the number of hotels and hotel rooms in the Mission Bay South Redevelopment Plan Area ("Plan Area"), allocate up to 21 dwelling units to Blocks 29-30, increase the limitation on total retail leasable square feet in the Plan Area and allocated to Blocks 29-32 ("Plan Amendment").
-The Plan Amendment does not increase financing limits or the duration of the Redevelopment Plan; and, - WHEREAS, The Plan Amendment would allow, at a maximum, a 230-room hotel and up to 21 residential dwelling units, as principally permitted uses on Blocks 29-30, and provide for a corresponding increase in the total number of hotels and hotel rooms in the Plan Area.
-The Plan Amendment would also increase the limitation on the total Leasable square footage of retail permitted in the Plan Area from 335,000 square feet to 400,000 square feet, which would include approximately 54,000 Leasable square feet of previously approved retail uses on Blocks 29-32 currently excluded from the calculation of total retail square footage in the Plan Area through various exemptions; and,
+This process includes, among other things, a publicly-noticed hearing of the successor agency; environmental review to the extent required, preparation of a report to the legislative body addressing the justification for, and impact of, the plan amendment, adoption of the amendment by the successor agency after the public hearing; referral of the amendment to the planning commission for a determination of General Plan conformity, a publicly-noticed hearing of the legislative body, and the legislative body's consideration of plan amendment approval after the public hearing; and, - WHEREAS, Mission Bay South Block 1 is bounded by Mission Bay park P3 to the north, Third Street on the east, Fourth Street on the west, and Channel Street on the south; and, - WHEREAS, FOCIL-MB, LLC, ("FOCIL-MB"), a subsidiary of Farallon Capital Management, LLC, has assumed all of Catellus' obligations under the South OPA, as well as all responsibilities under the related public improvement agreements and land transfer agreements with the City and County of San Francisco ("City").
+FOCIL-MB is bound by all terms of the South OPA and related agreements, including the requirements of the affordable housing program, equal opportunity program, and design review process; and, - WHEREAS, FOCIL-MB transferred its ownership interest in Mission Bay South Block 1 to Block 1 Associates LLC through an Assignment, Assumption and Release agreement dated May 17, 2012.
+The Redevelopment Plan and South OPA designated a 500-room hotel project to Block 1.
+In 2013, the Successor Agency and the Board of Supervisors approved amendments to the Redevelopment Plan and South OPA to allow for the construction of 350 dwelling units as a secondary use and a 250 room hotel based on the results of an economic feasibility analysis conducted by Block 1 Associates LLC.
+Later, Block 1 was subdivided into separate assessor's parcels and Lot 8 Block 8715 ("Block 1 Hotel Parcel") was transferred to SOMA Hotel LLC, its current owner; and, - WHEREAS, The Successor Agency proposes to approve an amendment to the Redevelopment Plan, in conjunction with an eighth amendment to the South OPA, which would allow an increase in the maximum number of hotel rooms on Block 1 from 250 to 300 ("Plan Amendment").
+The Plan Amendment does not increase financing limits or the duration of the Redevelopment Plan; and,